skip to main content

 Using the meter you have the option of paying with coins, PayWave or by scanning the QR code for ParkEasy payment.
 Alternatively, you can manage the payment with your smart phone using a parking app such as ParkMate

-You can request an electronic receipt by following the information displayed on the screen.
+Yes, you can request an electronic receipt by following the information displayed on the screen.
+The receipt will be emailed to you once you have completed this step.

-Fines are not changing.
+No, they did not change.
 If you fail to pay for your parking the fine that applies is $40 which is set by legislation and Council are unable to change these.

 If you do pay and then exceed the time limit, the fine will increase in increments starting from $12.00.
 For further information, please refer to our Fees & Charges page.